-Our results clearly show that the majority of FI were entrapped at ~1–2 km below the surface (Fig. 2d), which aligns well with the depths of the Halemaʻumaʻu reservoir interpreted from geophysics (Baker and Amelung, 2012; Anderson and Poland, 2016; Anderson et al., 2019), MI barometry (Lerner et al., 2021; Wieser et al., 2021), and FI barometry (DeVitre and Wieser, 2023).
+Our results on Day 4 clearly show that the majority of fluid-inclusions were entrapped at ~1–2 km below the surface (Fig. 2d), which aligns well with the depths of the Halemaʻumaʻu reservoir interpreted from geophysics (Baker and Amelung, 2012; Anderson and Poland, 2016; Anderson et al., 2019), melt-inclusion barometry (Lerner et al., 2021; Wieser et al., 2021), and fluid-inclusions (DeVitre and Wieser, 2024; Lerner et al., 2024).
 While the greater number of analyses from data processed on Day 2 and Day 4 certainly enhance the story, it is notable that depths calculated on Day 1 fall within final proposed storage reservoir depths.
-Rapid EDS analyses of olivine Fo contents close to each FI reveal that olivine crystals grew from a wide range of melt compositions.
-It is interesting to note that FI in the cores of high-Fo (e.g., >86) olivine crystals return pressures indicative of the shallower Halemaʻumaʻu reservoir since it has been suggested in previous eruptions that these high-Fo olivine crystals predominantly grow in the deeper South Caldera reservoir (SC on Fig. 2a), where high MgO melts are thought to reside (Helz et al., 2014; Pietruszka et al., 2015, 2018; Wieser et al., 2019).
+Rapid EDS analyses of olivine Fo contents close to each fluid-inclusion reveal that olivine crystals grew from a wide range of melt compositions.
+It is interesting to note that fluid-inclusions in the cores of high-Fo (e.g., >86) olivine crystals return pressures indicative of the shallower Halemaʻumaʻu reservoir, given that it has been suggested based on previous eruptions that these high-Fo olivine crystals predominantly grow in the deeper South-Caldera reservoir (Fig. 2a) where high MgO melts are thought to reside (Helz et al., 2014; Pietruszka et al., 2015, 2018; Wieser et al., 2019; Lerner et al., 2024).
 We suggest three possible scenarios to explain the relatively shallow pressures documented in high-Fo olivine crystals:

-1) FI in high-Fo olivine crystals were entrapped within the South Caldera reservoir and then transported into the Halemaʻumaʻu reservoir, where the fluid inclusions re-equilibrated to lower pressures prior to eruption over shorter timescales than would be required to reset the host Fo content.
+1) Fluid-inclusions in high-Fo olivine crystals were entrapped within the South-Caldera reservoir and then transported into the Halemaʻumaʻu reservoir, where the fluid-inclusions re-equilibrated to lower pressures prior to eruption over shorter timescales than would be required to reset the host Fo content.